 - (3) A graduate holding a BSc General degree may qualify for a BSc Specialization or BSc Honors degree by completing a minimum of ★30.
 The specific course requirements for a BSc Specialization or BSc Honors degree as a second degree are determined at the time of admission by the appropriate Department(s) and the Faculty Office.
-At least 15 senior units in the subject discipline of the degree must be completed while registered in the second degree program. - (4) A graduate holding a BSc Specialization or BSc Honors degree from this Faculty may qualify for a second BSc Specialization or Honors degree provided the second degree is in a different subject or area. - (5) Students in a second degree program must maintain satisfactory standing in each Fall/Winter.
+At least 15 senior units in the subject discipline of the degree must be completed while registered in the second degree program. - (4) A graduate holding a BSc Specialization or BSc Honors degree from this Faculty may qualify for a second BSc Specialization or Honors degree by completing a minimum of ★30 and provided the second degree is in a different subject or area.
+At least 15 senior units in the subject discipline of the degree must be completed while registered in the second degree program. - (5) Students in a second degree program must maintain satisfactory standing in each Fall/Winter.
 Such students in a second degree program who do not maintain satisfactory standing will be required to withdraw and will not be eligible for Academic Warning or Probation.